Shopify/cibuildgem/README.md

 This repo has two workflow that gets triggered manually through the GitHub UI:

 1. Run the tool on a selection of gems with native extensions https://github.com/rails/cool-stuff-fun-time/actions/workflows/gem-compile.yml
-2. Run the tool to run the whole compile/test/publish of a dummy gem https://github.com/rails/cool-stuff-fun-time/actions/workflows/dummy_gem-publish.yml
-   For this to work you need to update the gem's version, push on main and trigger the workflow manually.
-The resulting gem with binaries are then published to https://rubygems.org/gems/edouard-dummy_gem
+2. Run the tool to run the whole compile/test/publish of the real 'date' gem to https://rubygems.org/gems/edouard-dummy_date For this to work you need to update the gem's version, push on main and trigger the workflow manually.

 <img width="366" height="301" alt="Image" src="https://github.com/user-attachments/assets/ed2a0917-7708-471a-9262-e1499ada7375" />